lauriebelch/OrthoDocs/README.md

 orthofinder [options] --assign <dir_additional> --core <dir_core>
 ```

+**Note that this workflow requires multiple sequence alignment, so you can't add to OrthoFinder2 results that were run with the default `-M dendroblast`**

 (Maybe some more commands for things that people commonly want to do?)

 ## Command-line options